codevence/fair-wizard-guide/docs/about/introduction/index.rst

 Introduction
 ************

-This section will cover the essentials of the |project_name_full|, including its key components and how they operate together to facilitate effective data management for researchers and data stewards.
+This section will cover the essentials of the FAIR Wizard, including its key components and how they operate together to facilitate effective data management for researchers and data stewards.

-Watch this video to see the basic researcher workflow in |project_name_full|:
+Watch this video to see the basic researcher workflow in FAIR Wizard:

 .. youtube:: mUMpntpuTJY
     :width: 100%